 - Stick to 2-3 brand colors only.
 Less is more.

 - Keep your fonts simple.
 Handwritten and script fonts are often hard to read.
 Add them over an image and people can’t scroll away fast enough.
 These should be used sparingly.
 When in doubt, stick sans serif fonts.
 They are usually easier to read.

 - Simplify your design.
-Always lookout for ways to simplify your design.
+Always look out for ways to simplify your design.
 Choose 1-2 main objectives, the text and supporting image for example, and make sure both of them stand out.

-I personally like to have my image + main message be the star of the show, while my logo or other branding elements are in-the-mix for interest or convenience.
-I tend to soften them or have them stand-out a little less (like any good backup dancer) so they don’t compete for the spotlight.
+I personally like to have my image + main message be the star of the show, while my logo or other branding elements are in the mix for interest or convenience.
+I tend to soften them or have them stand out a little less (like any good backup dancer) so they don’t compete for the spotlight.

 5. CANVA RUNS UPDATES